bitmovin/cocoapod-specs/README.md

 ## Support

-If you have any questions or issues, or you require other technical support for our services, please login to your Bitmovin Dashboard and create a new support case at https://bitmovin.com/dashboard/support/cases/create?tab=player.
+If you have any questions or issues, or you require other technical support for our services, please login to your Bitmovin Dashboard and [create a new support case](https://bitmovin.com/dashboard/support/cases/create?tab=player).
 Our team will get back to you as soon as possible 👍